Tweetspeak Poetry

 park bench in green foliage

-Filed Under: active, Blog, Patron Only, Podcasts, Poems to Listen By, shakespeare poems, shakespeare sonnets, sonnet 116, Sonnets, Time Lines
+Filed Under: Blog, Patron Only, Podcasts, Poems to Listen By, shakespeare poems, shakespeare sonnets, sonnet 116, Sonnets, Time Lines

 Teacher Stories—My First Villanelle (Thank You, How to Write a Form Poem!)